-As needed, JJ Maguire and Jimmy Hart would bring in other talents to complement and add a special touch to the songs.
+As needed, JJ Maguire and Jimmy Hart brought in other talents to complement and add a special touch to the songs.
 Such was the case with a gospel singer from the Beale Street Choir (out of Memphis, Tennessee) whose distinctive voice is in Common Man Boogie (Dusty Rhodes) and in It’s All About The Money (Million Dollar Man Ted Dibiase).

 Hulk Hogan and The Wrestling Boot Band

 In 1995, JJ Maguire and Jimmy Hart were fortunate to be approached by Hulk Hogan to become the main collaborators in a release entitled Hulk Rules! by Hulk Hogan and the Wrestling Boot Band.

 While JJ Maguire and Jimmy worked on a music project of their own, Hulk Hogan showed up to discuss something significant.
 Both wondered what the Hulkster had in mind with JJ Maguire thinking that maybe he was in trouble for something!

 When Hogan arrived, he warmly said hello to JJ Maguire and "Jimmy Jam," as he would often call Hart.
 They all knew each other from previous collaborations, so it felt more like a meeting amongst long-time friends.

 "I had my keyboard set up, my drum machine, and some speakers," recalls JJ Maguire.
 "Hulk adjusted his headband and sat across from us.
 He then looked straight into our eyes and said, ‘Jimmy Hart, Jimmy Maguire, I want to make some music.’"

-Jimmy replied, "Well, Hulkster, what have you got in mind?"
+Jimmy Hart replied, "Well, Hulkster, what have you got in mind?"